 In this way, the arc and extinguishment and current interruption is done in a vacuum circuit breaker.

-Now, we will see the advantages, disadvantages and applications of these breakers.
+Now, we will see the advantages, disadvantages and uses of vaccum circuit breaker.

 - There is no fire hazards or risk of fire.